 Every engagement starts with a Generosity Culture Audit — an honest look at where you are, not where you hope to be.

 Your calendar, your donor journey, your pastoral language — all custom.
-I don't hand over templates without context.
+No templates handed over without context.

 Everything we build is documented.
 It runs whether or not the original architect is still in the building.